docs

 OpenVet Documentation

-User-facing documentation for OpenVet — concepts, tutorials, guides, and reference.
+User-facing documentation for OpenVet — concepts, landscape, tutorials, guides, and reference.

 OpenVet is an open standard for cryptographically signed software dependency audits, plus the tooling to publish, distribute, and consume them.
 These docs are organised around what you’re trying to do.